Call +44(0)161 941 4000

 Bik-ki is a Partner and is Head of our Wills, Trusts and Probate department

-Clara is a Senior Solicitor in our Wills, Trusts and Probate department
+Clara is a Partner in our Wills, Trusts and Probate department

 Jaima is a Solicitor in our Wills, Trusts and Probate department

-Laura is a Solicitor in our Wills, Trusts and Probate department
+Laura is an Associate in our Wills, Trusts and Probate department

 Keep up-to-date with the latest legal news and our expert opinion.